grizz/ctl/docs/plugin_pypi.md

                         path to pypi config file (e.g. ~/.pypirc) (~/.pypirc- vegu)
-  --identity IDENTITY   sign release with this identity --repository REPOSITORY
+  --identity IDENTITY   sign release with this identity --pypi-repository REPOSITORY
                         PyPI repository name - needs to exist in your pypi config file (pypi)
   --sign                sign releases
   --sign-with SIGN_WITH
                         sign release with this program (gpg)

-  version               release version - if target is managed by git,
+  version               release version - if repository is managed by git,
                         checkout this branch/tag
-  target                target for release - should be a path to a python
+  repository                repository for release - should be a path to a python
                         package or the name of a repository type plugin
 ```

 ### Validate

 ```
-usage: ctl pypi validate [-h] version [target]
+usage: ctl pypi validate [-h] version [repository]

 optional arguments:
   -h, --help  show this help message and exit

-  version     release version - if target is managed by git, checkout this
+  version     release version - if repository is managed by git, checkout this
               branch/tag
-  target      target for release - should be a path to a python package or the
+  repository      repository for release - should be a path to a python package or the
               name of a repository type plugin
 ```